 Flowers aren't customary, but here are some other items to send or bring your bereaved during Shiva.
 A few hints.
 Round shapes represent the circle of life, so you may want to tailor baskets with this in mind.
 Also, if you’re making a dish, consider separating it into different containers— a few for now, and a few for later.

 6. Bread and salt

-Round-shaped foods like naan are sometimes consumed during the Seudat Havra’ah, which is the Meal of Condolences.
+Round-shaped foods like bagels, challah, or rolls are often consumed during the Seudat Havra’ah, which is the Meal of Condolence.
 This is the first meal after the burial and consists of dried bread and salt dipped in water.

 Perhaps you won’t be there during this meal—bringing round bread and kosher salt would be symbolic of this ancient ritual.
 If you’re able, arrive with the bread still fresh and wrapped in a piece of linen.
 This will look and feel much more comforting than a plastic bag with a twist tie.